PISTON (transport group): Activism

 In 2013, PISTON launched a campaign directed to the Philippines' main petroleum companies, Petron, Shell, and Chevron to condemn against an oil price hike.
 They have also urged the abolishment of the Oil Deregulation Law in 2015.

-The have also opposed the mandatory phaseout of old vehicles under the Public Utility Vehicle Modernization Program.
+They have also opposed the mandatory phaseout of old vehicles under the Public Utility Vehicle Modernization Program.
 They had participated in strikes in protest of the program in 2015, 2017 to 2019 and 2023.
+In 2024, Manibela joined PISTON in the Labour Day protest against the government’s Jeepney modernization program.